You Don’t Have to Be Fearless. Just Curious.

 First-Time Climbers

-Curious, nervous, or finally ready?
+Curious, nervous, or ready to try?

 This is where you start.